OctopusDeploy/blog/blog/2021-01/real-world-release-management/index.md

 With those three points of data, the step template will:

 - Calculate the previous environment(s) based on the channel and destination environment.
-For example, if you entered ** Staging** as the destination environment, it would pick **Test** because that is the prior environment to ** Staging** in the channel's lifecycle.
+For example, if you entered **Staging** as the destination environment, it would pick **Test** because that is the prior environment to **Staging** in the channel's lifecycle.
 - Look for all the releases matching the supplied pattern for that channel.
 - Find the release that was last successfully deployed to the previous environments.
 Not the most recently created release deployed to the previous environment.
 The last successfully deployed release.
 For example, you deploy `2021.1.0.15` to **Test**, then realize that release shouldn't have been pushed, and redeploy `2021.1.0.14` to **Test**.
-The step template will pick `2021.1.0.14` when it promotes to ** Staging** because that was the last release deployed to **Test**.
+The step template will pick `2021.1.0.14` when it promotes to **Staging** because that was the last release deployed to **Test**.

 If no release is found, it will exit the step and move onto the next step in the deployment process.
-For example, shortly after promoting `2021.1.0` to ** Production**, a bug is reported requiring a fix to the Web API and Web UI projects.
+For example, shortly after promoting `2021.1.0` to **Proudction**, a bug is reported requiring a fix to the Web API and Web UI projects.
 You'd create the `2021.1.1` release with the `2021.1.1.*` pattern for the child projects.
 The Database and Scheduling service projects don't have a matching release because they weren't updated, so they are skipped.

 :::success
 One of the basic design rules of this step template is customization.
 For example, you can configure the step to throw an error if no release is found rather than exiting out of the step and proceeding.